-- Items focus on explanations using similar triangles, where the focus is on the ratios of the legs. - Given a non-vertical line in the coordinate plane, items might, for example, require students to choose two pairs of points and record the rise, run, and slope relative to each pair and verify that they are the same.

-- Items may or may not have context. - Items may assess simple graphing of lines from a linear equation in slope-intercept form.
+- Items do not have context. - Items focus on explanations using similar triangles, where the focus is on the ratios of the legs. - Given a non-vertical line in the coordinate plane, items might, for example, require students to choose two pairs of points and record the rise, run, and slope relative to each pair and verify that they are the same. - Items may assess simple graphing of lines from a linear equation in slope-intercept form.